 Each assessment is 50-minutes long costing £50 per session.
 Assessments generally take one to two sessions based on the needs of the client(s).

-My name is Beth Brown and, over the last ten years, I have been working within the public sector supporting children’s social, emotional and mental health difficulties.
+My name is Beth Brown and I have over ten years of experience working within the public sector supporting children’s social, emotional and mental health difficulties.
 This involves working with the child, parents, schools, other professionals and agencies to support the child’s academic progress, emotional wellbeing and Special Educational Needs.

 Training, qualifications & experience